Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 Consider now training a neural network such as a Transformer as in Section~\ref{sec:exps} on this function, with quadratic loss, and a canonical holdout corresponding to freezing $x_2=1$ at training.
 Under this holdout, and under the `low-degree implicit bias' hypothesis, the low-degree monomials are learned first (see experiments in Section~\ref{sec:exps}), resulting in the following function being learned at training:

 Thus, according to Lemma \ref{lem:Boolean_inf} proved in Appendix \ref{sec:proof_mismatch}, the generalization error is given by

 which is the probability that flipping the frozen coordinate changes the value of the target function, i.e., the Boolean influence (where we denoted by $X+e_2$ the vector obtained by flipping the second entry in $X$).
-As shown in this paper, certain neural networks tend to follow this trend quite closely (all networks considered follow the general trend), and we can prove this hypothesis on simple linear models.
+As shown in this paper, neural networks tend to follow this trend quite closely, and we can prove this hypothesis on simple linear models.
 Notice that an ERM-minimizing function could have taken a more general form than a degree minimizing function, i.e.,

 for any choice of $r: \{\pm 1\}^4 \to \{ \pm 1 \}$.
 In the special case of $r=0$, $f_{-2}^{\rm ERM}$ corresponds to $f_{-2}$ (the low-degree representation).
 For instance, among such ERM-minimizers, one can check that the minimum $\ell_2$-norm interpolating solution would be given by